Consumer or Producer... Who's to Blame?

 3. Guard Your Data — It’s Worth More Than You Think

-Every click, search, post, and purchase creates value — just not for us.
+Every click, search, post, purchase, scroll, pause, creates value — just not for us.

 Our data is collected, analyzed, and sold, feeding a system designed to know us better than we know ourselves.
 Companies no longer just sell products; they sell predictions about our behavior — and they profit from them.